 In order to analyze the impact of fiscal policy on income inequality it is useful to separate the "cash" portion of the system (direct and indirect taxes, direct transfers and indirect subsidies) from the "in kind" portion (the monetized value of the use of government education and health services).
-The results show that the reduction in inequality induced by the cash portion of the fiscal system is quite heterogeneous, with South Africa redistributing the most and Ethiopia the least.
+The results show that the reduction in inequality induced by the cash portion of the fiscal system is quite heterogeneous, with Argentina redistributing the most and Ethiopia the least.
 Redistributive success is broadly determined primarily by the amount of resources and their combined progressivity.
+Using as indicator the marginal contribution, net direct taxes are always equalizing and net indirect taxes are equalizing in seventeen of the twenty-five countries.
+In the rest, net indirect taxes are neutral or unequalizing.